Niscemi: Main sights

+Demographics

 World War II

 During World War II, Niscemi was the location of Ponte Olivo Airfield, a military airfield used by the United States Twelfth Air Force during the Italian campaign.
 After the war the area was redeveloped and no evidence of the wartime airfield remains.

 American military installation

 Today, there is a military radio station for naval communication, U.S. Naval Radio Transmitter Facility (NRTF) Niscemi.
 Its tallest antenna is a guyed mast, 252 m high, situated at 37°7'32"N 14°26'11"E.